VAGINAL BIRTH AFTER CESAREAN (VBAC)

 As cesarean rates continue to rise in hospitals around the country, the number of women seeking a vaginal birth after cesarean (VBAC) is also increasing.
 Hospitals in San Diego County have cesarean rates between 30-50%, much higher than the “ideal rate for cesarean sections…between 10-15%” as stated by the World Health Organization (WHO).

 As birthing women and midwives, we appreciate the availability of cesarean birth.
 When cesarean birth is needed, it can be life-saving for women and babies.
-However, the current rate of cesarean birth is alarming and we do not support medical institutions overuse of a major surgery that can have lifelong implications on the health and well-being of the motherbaby.
-I support women desiring a VBAC and statistics show that in my practice we consistently have even lower cesarean rates than the WHO ideal.
+However, the current rate of cesarean birth is alarming, and we do not support medical institutions overuse of a major surgery that can have lifelong implications for the health and well-being of the mother and baby.
+I provide a platform for women desiring a VBAC.
+Statistics show that in my practice we consistently have even lower cesarean rates than the WHO ideal.

 I want to work with you to make the healthiest choices for you and your baby.
 There are unique considerations for women planning a VBAC, based on their previous birth experience(s).
 I will educate you and work with you to optimize prenatal health, always individualizing my care based on your history and current hopes for the upcoming birth.

-In midwifery care it is understood that there is a wide variation of normal.
+In midwifery care, there is a wide variation of normal.
 I know less is more, without compromising safe and thorough clinical care.
-As a midwife, I desire to deeply know our clients, and this relationship based on trust, communication, and time spent together is very beneficial to supporting clients in labor, and especially women desiring a VBAC.
+As a midwife, I desire to know our clients genuinely, and this relationship based on trust, communication, and time spent together is very beneficial to supporting clients in labor, and especially women desiring a VBAC.
 I want women and their families to feel safe, heard, and supported.
-That can completely shift your birth experience, no matter where or how your child comes into the world.
+That can entirely shift your birth experience, no matter where or how your child comes into the world.

-I enthusiastically believe in birthing and the amazing diversity of each experience.
+I enthusiastically believe in birthing and the fascinating diversity of each experience.